-When calculating UT1, x_p , and y_p in Table 30-VIII, the week number for t{EOP} is equal to the WN{ot} value in Message Type 33 when both criteria are met:
+When calculating UT1, x_p , and y_p in Table 20-VIII, the week number for t{EOP} is equal to the WN{ot} value in message type 33 when both criteria are met:

-- t{EOP} in Message Type 32 is equal to the t{ot} in Message Type 33 - t{op} in Message Type 32 is equal to the t{op} in Message Type 33
+- t{EOP} in message type 32 is equal to the t{ot} in message type 33 - t{op} in message type 32 is equal to the t{op} in message type 33

-If both criteria are not met, the data between the two message types may be inconsistent with each other and should not be used in the calculations in Table 30-VIII.
+If both criteria are not met, the data between the two message types may be inconsistent with each other and should not be used for the calculations in Table 20-VIII.

 Originally inserted in RFC-354 and further modifications provided in RFC-400.
-Provide detailed instructions to the user on how to use corresponding EOP and UTC messages to use a week number for EOP data.
+Provide detailed instructions to the user on how to use corresponding EOP and UTC messages given the current implementation of linking the EOP and UTC messages.